 John Hughes, Private, 54156, Welsh Regiment.
 John was the son of John and Ann Hughes, of Porthgain.
 He resided at Letterston with his sister prior to the war.
 Their father John had moved to Pembrokeshire from North Wales, where he worked as a Slateworker, and met and married their mother Ann locally.
 John enlisted at Swansea, into the 13th Battalion, Welsh Regiment, which formed part of 114 Brigade, 38th (Welsh) Division.
 The Division had landed in France during December 1915 and moved to positions in the 'Nursery Sector' near Fleurbaix.
 In June they marched south, and took up positions on the Somme, where they were tasked with the capture of Mametz Wood.
 The first attack went in on 7 July 1916, and it was several days later that the wood finally fell to the Welsh, after they had suffered terrible casualties.
 The British High Command was unhappy at the time taken by the Division to capture the Wood, and so they were removed from the line and sent to Ypres to rebuild and train.
 John was killed in action by a sniper whilst the Division was in reserve at Ypres, on 4 December 1916, aged 25.
 He is buried in Essex Farm Cemetery, Belgium.

 Philip Harding Jervois, Second Lieutenant, Royal Garrison Artillery.
-Philip was born at Rochford in 1899, the son of Major Charles Edwin Jervois (late R.A.) and Mrs. Clara Jervois (nee Harries).
+Philip was born at Shoeburyness on 19 February 1899, the son of Major Charles Edwin Jervois (R.A.) and Mrs. Clara Rose Jervois (nee Harries).
 He was raised with his mother, who was from Llanrhian, at 32, Wilton Road, Bexhill-on-Sea and was educated at Cranleigh.
 Philip was commissioned into the Royal Artillery during August 1916, and was posted to the 177th Siege Battery, RGA.
 The battery moved to Ypres, where it supported the Allied assault on Passchendaele Ridge.
 Philip was wounded on 28 October 1917, when a German shell burst in his gun pit, and died the same day.
-He was 18 years old, and is buried at Ypres Reservoir Cemetery, Belgium.
-Philip is commemorated by a memorial at Llanrhian Parish Church and is also commemorated on memorials in Newquay and Cranleigh.
+He was 18 years old, and is buried in Ypres Reservoir Cemetery, Belgium.
+Philip is commemorated on an individual memorial in Llanrhian Parish Church and is also commemorated on memorials in Newquay and Cranleigh.

 Sidney James Lawrence, Private, 52972, Welsh Regiment.
 Sidney was born in 1894, the son of Catherine Lawrence.
 He married Ruth Reynolds, of Pant-y-Ffynon, Trefin late in 1914.
 Sidney enlisted at Carmarthen into the army, and was posted to France during 1916, where he joined the 2nd Battalion, Welsh Regiment.
 The battalion had been in France since the outbreak of war, attached to 3 Brigade, 1st Division, and had fought in the retreat from Mons to the Marne, before moving to Ypres later in 1914.
 Sydney probably joined the battalion on the Somme in the summer of 1916.
 They followed the German retreat to the Hindenburg Line in early 1917, and were then briefed for an operation on the Flanders Coast, and moved there during the summer of 1917.
 While training on the coast, the Battle of Third Ypres had stalled in the mire, and the Division were recalled to Ypres, where they fought at the Second Battle of Passchendaele.
 After spending another winter in Flanders, they were near Estaires when the German Spring Offensive caught them, and it was during the ensuing fighting that Sidney was killed in action, on 9 April 1918, aged 24.
 He is buried at Beuvry Communal Cemetery Extension, France.
 Ruth's brother Joseph Reynolds also fell.